Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Introduction

+where $k_{B}$ is the Boltzmann constant, $T$ is the temperature at which $S_x(f)$ is evaluated and $F_{0}$ is the amplitude of the imposed force $F = F_{0}cos(2\pi ft)$.
+For further details on Eq.~\ref{eq37} and its form for a Gaussian laser beam, the specific case for GW detectors, see Refs.~\cite{PhysRevD.57.659, Bondu1998, Liu2000ThermoelasticMasses}.

+Gravitational-wave detectors, such as the Laser Interferometer Gravitational-wave Observatory (LIGO)~\cite{Aasi2015AdvancedLIGO} and the Virgo interferometer~\cite{Acernese2015AdvancedDetector}, are kilometer-sized interferometers that bounce a beam of light between highly reflective optical mirrors.
+These mirrors at present consist of a silica substrate and a multilayer coating that alternates layers of silica and titania-doped tantala~\cite{Granata2020}.
+The sensitivity of such detectors improves when thermoelastic loss is reduced, thereby reducing the system thermal noise.
+For this reason, establishing design and experimental parameters that contribute to thermoelastic loss is important to minimizing thermal noise in GW detectors.

+In 1937, Zener first published an analysis of thermoelastic damping in thin resonator beams undergoing flexural vibrations~\cite{Zener1937InternalReeds}.
+Lifshitz and Roukes later refined his model and solved the fundamental equations more rigorously, leading to different approximate solutions of temperature profile and hence, different expressions of the thermoelastic loss~\cite{Lifshitz2000ThermoelasticSystems}.
 Fejer et al. developed an independent approach for the computation of $\phi$ in mirrors for gravitational-wave detectors; they determined the energy lost due to the elastic field induced by thermal fluctuations in the coating on an infinitely thick substrate~\cite{Fejer2004ThermoelasticDetectors}.
-Based on the work of Fejer et al., Somiya and Yamamoto considered a substrate of finite thickness and proposed a different form of solution to the thermal equations using the elastic response of a cylinder with finite thickness~\cite{Somiya2009CoatingMirror}.
-The energy dissipation resulting from the heat flow was directly extracted from the temperature gradient.

-Gravitational-wave detectors, such as LIGO, are kilometer-sized interferometers that bounce a beam of light between highly reflective optical mirrors.
-These mirrors consist of a silica substrate and a multilayer coating that alternates layers of silica and titania-doped tantala~\cite{Reid2016DevelopmentDetectors}.
-It is thus of high relevance to calculate the thermoelastic loss in mirrors with these types of structures.
-Fejer et al. and Somiya and Yamamoto, both adopted the same approach to calculate the thermoelastic loss in mirrors with multilayered coatings: the effective medium approach (EMA), in which the multilayers are abstracted as a homogeneous medium of weighted-average physical properties~\cite{Fejer2004ThermoelasticDetectors,Somiya2009CoatingMirror}.
+Based on the work of Fejer et al., Somiya and Yamamoto calculated the coating thermal noise considering a substrate of finite thickness and proposed a different form of solution to the thermal equations using the elastic response of a cylinder with finite thickness~\cite{Somiya2009CoatingMirror}.
+Fejer et al. and, separately, Somiya and Yamamoto, adopted the same approach to calculate the thermoelastic noise in mirrors with multilayered coatings: specifically, the effective medium approach (EMA), in which the multilayers are abstracted as a homogeneous medium of weighted-average physical properties~\cite{Fejer2004ThermoelasticDetectors, Somiya2009CoatingMirror}.